heinohen/tko_7095_i2hlt/mats.md

 Raw text corpora without annotation are broadly used in NLP, not only as material for _linguistic analysis_ but also for _training language models_.

 * Large neural models trained on unannotated text (eg. to predict next word) are the basis for many breakthrough advances in NLP over the last 5+ years
 * For example GPT-3 was trained only on unannotated data (mostly web crawl), while ChatGPT and GPT-4 training also includes annotated data.
+The annotated data is used to fine-tune the models.
 * The size of corpora that can be effectively used in NLP has increased massively in the last decades: BNC(British national corpus) 100milloin words at -94, now biggest models use more than trillion words.

 #### Annotated corpora